TysonMN/tysonmn.github.io/src/markdown/2021-06-21_lock_hunter.md

 _Use Lock Hunter to close open file handles._

 Deleting, moving, or renaming a file fails when a process has an open handle to it.
 I [previously suggested](2020-07-13_process_explorer) using [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer) to quickly close open file handles.
-Now I suggest using [Lock Hunter](https://lockhunter.com) because it is simplier and faster.
+Now I suggest using [Lock Hunter](https://lockhunter.com) because it is simpler and faster.

 Process Explorer closes open file handles by killing the corresponding process.
 Lock Hunter directly closes the open handles while leaving the process alive.